 I had ZERO interest in reading Big Magic since the last (and only) book I’ve read of Elizabeth Gilbert’s was Eat Pray Love and eight years later, I still haven’t gotten over how much I disliked that book.

 You guys!
 This book is incredible.
 You heard it here first (or last).

-I don’t self-identify as a creative, and a lot of the time, I feel like books about creative living totally miss the mark for me, but this book is more about making creativity, in whatever form that looks like for you, part of your life.
+I don’t self-identify as a creative, and a lot of the time, I feel like books about creative living totally miss the mark for me, but Big Magic is more about making creativity, in whatever form that looks like for you, part of your life.
 She discusses early on a friend in her 40s who realized that the most alive she’d ever felt in her life was as a young teenager taking ice skating lessons.
 And so now, decades later, took it back up.
 She wasn’t trying to become a professional ice skater, she didn’t quit her job or divorce her husband or move across the world – she just started skating a few mornings a week before work and that brought a new sense of joy to her life.

 That kind of creativity?
 I can get behind.
 (But if you’re a maker of some sort or actually ARE a creative, there’s a lot in this book for you too).

 When Modern Mrs. Darcy mentioned it, she said she’d been warned that the book was “equal parts tough talk and woo-woo.”
 I was about half-way through the book when I read her post, and that description made me laugh out loud because it’s totally true.